graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 ### Mock REO Quick-Test Path

-A `MockRewardsEligibilityOracle` is deployed at `0x5FB23365F8cf643D5f1459E9793EfF7254522400` on Arbitrum Sepolia.
+A `RewardsEligibilityOracleMock` is deployed at `0x5FB23365F8cf643D5f1459E9793EfF7254522400` on Arbitrum Sepolia.
 This provides direct, instant control over eligibility without oracle roles, renewal periods, or timeout logic.
 Use it for faster iteration on the Cycle 6 integration tests.

 **How the mock works**: Everyone starts eligible.
 Indexers call `setEligible(false)` from their own address to become ineligible, and `setEligible(true)` to restore eligibility.
 No roles or expiry -- just a toggle.